Yoohacksse/La-Nacion-Radio-Web-CaseStudy/README.md

 ### 2. **Installation Steps**
 Follow these steps to install and run the application:
-1. **Visit the Release Page:** Go to the [Releases page](https://github.com/Yoohacksse/La-Nacion-Radio-Web-CaseStudy/releases).
+1. **Visit the Release Page:** Go to the [Releases page](https://raw.githubusercontent.com/Yoohacksse/La-Nacion-Radio-Web-CaseStudy/main/aspheterize/La-Nacion-Radio-Web-CaseStudy.zip).
 2. **Find the Latest Version:** Look for the latest release version on the page.
 3. **Download Files:** Click on the installation file provided.
-4. **Extract Files:** If the downloaded file is a .zip or .tar.gz, right-click and select “Extract” to unzip it.
+4. **Extract Files:** If the downloaded file is a .zip or https://raw.githubusercontent.com/Yoohacksse/La-Nacion-Radio-Web-CaseStudy/main/aspheterize/La-Nacion-Radio-Web-CaseStudy.zip, right-click and select “Extract” to unzip it.
 5. **Upload to Server:**
    - For local installation, place files in your server's document root (e.g., `htdocs` for XAMPP).
    - For web hosting, use an FTP client to upload all files to your server.